-We introduced the concept of normalizing data in Chapter 6: Make Meaningful Comparisons.
+We introduced the concept of normalizing data in Chapter 5: Make Meaningful Comparisons.
 Normalization means adjusting data that was collected using different scales into a common scale, in order to make more appropriate comparisons.
-For example, it makes little sense to compare the total number of Covid cases between nations with very different populations, such as XXX and YYY (TODO: fill in examples).
-A better strategy is to normalize the data by comparing cases per capita (such as A per 100,000 in XXX versus B per 100,000 in YYY) to adjust for prior differences in population.
+For example, it makes little sense to compare the total number of Covid cases between nations with very different populations, such as 9.61 million cases in the United States (estimated population 328.2 million) and 0.49 million cases in Belgium (estimated population 11.5 million) as of November 6, 2020.
+A better strategy is to normalize the data by comparing cases per capita (such as 2,928 cases per 100,000 in the United States versus 4,260 per 100,000 in Belgium) to adjust for prior differences in population.

-In the same way, choropleth maps work best when they display relative values (such as percentages or per capita rates) rather than absolute values (such as the raw number of people).
-If you ignore normalization when creating a choropleth map and display raw numbers, you’ll essentially recreate a population map, which doesn’t tell us anything new.
-For example, compare two maps shown in Figure 8.10.
+If you forget to normalize data for a choropleth map, and display raw counts rather than relative values (such as percentages or rates per capita), you’ll often end up recreating a meaningless map of population centers, rather than the phenomenon you’re trying to measure. you often end up showing population centers, instead of the phenomenon that you’re trying to measure.
+For example, compare two maps shown in Figure 7.14.
 They both are about Covid-19 cases in the continental US as of June 26, 2020.
-Figure 8.10a shows total number of recorded cases per state, and Figure 8.10b shows Covid-19 cases adjusted by the state’s population.
+Figure 7.14a shows total number of recorded cases per state, and Figure 7.14b shows Covid-19 cases adjusted by the state’s population.
 Darker colors represent higher values.
 Do you notice any differences in spatial patterns?